Music Competition Guidelines

 (b) tampering or attempting to tamper with the entry process or the operation of the Competition;

-(c) violating the terms of guidelines of American Virtuoso International Music Competition;
+(c) violating the terms of the guidelines of American Virtuoso International Music Competition;

 (d) acting in an unsportsmanlike or disruptive manner, or with intent to annoy, abuse, threaten or harass any other person.